mit-advanced-algorithms/mit-advanced-algorithms.github.io/index.md

 ## Announcements

 * If you intend to take this course please fill out [this survey](https://forms.gle/kHhiGbPnushjgtGD6).
 Note that this form does **NOT** replace official registration via MIT Registrar's office, it's for our own internal bookkeeping.
 * We will be using [NB](https://nb.mit.edu), a tool that permits students to discuss and ask questions about lecture videos, notes, and problems sets.
-You will receive an email to sign up sometime after you fill out the survey above.
+Once you've been added to NB by an instructor (we're doing it manually as survey submissions come in) go to the [NB login page](https://nb.mit.edu/login) and use your email to reset your password.
 * We've added this class to [psetpartners](https://psetpartners.mit.edu), which you can use to find collaborators and comply with the [collaboration policy](/info.html#collaboration) which limits the number of psets you can work on with any individual collaborator.